TallSoup/DiscordResponderBot/README.md

 !compliment - pays you a lovely (ok, they're mostly weird) compliment

-!bingo - print a randomized bindo card
+!bingo - print a randomized bingo card

 **To create a bot for your discord:**